JUaHELE/bdr/README.md

 ## Running Tests

-The project includes test scripts in the `test/shell/` directory:
+The project includes test scripts in the `test/shell/` directory and can be run independently or with dedicated script `run_all_tests.sh`:

 ```bash
 cd test/shell/